Bisections and cocycles on Hopf algebroids: Bisections on Hopf algebroids

+Hence these are the same set, and we know that $\CB_{ver}(\CL)$ is a monoid with the opposite convolution product.

 (2) For the general case, the proof is similar.
 We first check that (\ref{equ of bialgebroid cocycle}) is well defined.
-Indeed, by the same method as in part (1), the right hand side is $B$-bilinear, and it is well defined over the balanced tensor product.
-We can also see it is invertible with the inverse given by:
+Indeed, by the same method as in part (1), the right hand side is $B$-bilinear and well defined over the balanced tensor product.
+We can also see that it is invertible with inverse given by

 Thus,